jkulton/ditto/README.md

 wrangler generate repeat https://github.com/jkulton/test && cd repeat
 ```

-Next, update `account_id` in `wrangler.toml` to your account id.
-(This can be found on your [Workers Dashboard](https://dash.cloudflare.com/?to=/:account/workers))
+Next, set your `account_id` in `wrangler.toml`.
+(Found on [Workers Dashboard](https://dash.cloudflare.com/?to=/:account/workers))

-Create a KV namespace for repeat:
+Create a KV namespace for Repeat:

 ```sh
 wrangler kv:namespace create "REPEAT_KV"
 ```

-This command will output a message instructing you to append some content to the end of `wrangler.toml`, do so now.
+This command will instruct you to append some content to `wrangler.toml`, do so now.

-Now just publish your Worker and you're good to go:
+Publish your Worker and start using your mock API:

 ```
 wrangler publish